oasis-tcs/openc2-oc2ls/oc2ls.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Response results, defined in Section TBD, MAY be extended using the namespace
+Response results, defined in [Section 3.3.2.2](#3322-response-results), MAY be
-identifier as the results name, called an extended results namespace.
-Extended
+extended using the namespace identifier as the results name, called an extended
-results MUST be defined within the extended results namespace.
+results namespace.
+Extended results MUST be defined within the extended results
+namespace.

 **Example:** In this example Response, the Response results property,
 `rule_number`, is defined within the Stateless Packet Filtering Profile